Skip to main content

 By the petition date, SpiriTrust operated continuing care retirement communities across York, Adams, and Franklin counties in south-central Pennsylvania:

-These six CCRCs collectively served approximately 6,400 residents as of the petition date, offering the life plan community model that allows seniors to age in place across progressively intensive care levels.
+These six CCRCs collectively served approximately 6,400 residents as of the petition date, offering residential living through skilled nursing and rehabilitation services.
 SpiriTrust employed approximately 600 workers across its operations, though this figure excludes the Home Care & Hospice subsidiary that had already ceased operations before the bankruptcy filing.

 Discontinued subsidiaries.
 The chapter 11 case involves three debtor entities, though two had substantially wound down operations before the petition date.
 SpiriTrust Lutheran Home Care & Hospice ceased operations in August 2025 after a 60-day wind-down period, with approximately 65 employees affected.
 SpiriTrust Lutheran Life, which formerly operated PACE (Program of All-inclusive Care for the Elderly) home care services, had its assets sold in 2023.
 Only SpiriTrust Lutheran itself remains an operating entity, with the HCH and LIFE subsidiaries having no employees at the petition date.